yudong-94/personal-website/projects/data viz/MakeOverMonday0205.md

 Besides the percentage of players by ethnicity and percentage of WAR by ethnicity over time, one question I am thinking about is that is this trend corresponding with the total US population ethnicity trend?
 Or, in other words, is the decline of African American players due to the decrease of African American population in the US?
 To answer this question, I found [US population demographics data](https://en.wikipedia.org/wiki/Historical_racial_and_ethnic_demographics_of_the_United_States), and for each ethnicity, compared the percentage of baseball players / WAR with the percentage of population.
+As usual, I take about one hour working on this visualization.
 Below is my dashboard:

 --